All Episodes

 There is a nickname for cats that people have no problem pronouncing.

-And that would be as Sean Connery famously said it, pussy galore.
+And that would be, as Sean Connery famously said it, pussy galore.

-And then you have your little pussy cat running around if you have one in your house, and nobody nobody says a word.
+And then you have your little pussy cat running around if you have one in your house, and nobody says a word.

 When somebody comes along and uses the word as a synonym for coward, and everybody's having a cow here.

-Here's uh Katrina Pearson.
+Here's Katrina Pearson.

-This is CNN's new day-to-day, Alison Camarata.
+This is CNN's new day-to-day Allison Camerada.

-She's the Trump campaign national spokesperson.
+She's the Trump Campaign National spokesperson.

-And this is the live free or die state.
+It's free speech, and this is the live free or die state.

 Mr. Trump is exercising his free speech.